 The policy’s death benefit is guaranteed as long as premiums are maintained.

 Whole life premiums are fixed for the duration of the policy.

 Guaranteed cash value growth

 The cash value in your policy is guaranteed to grow over the life of the policy at a guaranteed rate.
 Currently that rate averages out at around 4% over the long term.
 However, your return can be higher if your policy also receives dividends.

 Whole life insurance dividends

 Another benefit of whole life insurance is the dividend paid to participating policyholders.
-The dividend on many top whole life insurance companies ranges currently between 5-6.75%.
-Although dividends are not guaranteed, most whole life companies have offered dividends consistently over the last 100+ years, even during the Great Depression.
+The dividend on many top whole life insurance companies ranges currently between 5-6.5%.
+Although dividends are not guaranteed, most whole life insurance from mutual companies have offered dividends consistently over the last 100+ years, even during the Great Depression.

 Benefits of Whole Life Dividends

 - Leave with the carrier and earn interest

 - Repay policy loans